Levy noise-induced self-induced stochastic resonance in a memristive neuron: The asymptotic matching of timescales and SISR

 Now we consider Eq.~\eqref{eq:1} such that its deterministic version is in the excitable regime, defined by the parameters intervals and values above.
-To understand how noise can induced a regular escape of trajectories from the basin of attraction of the stable fixed point, leading to the emergence of a coherent spike train, we transform Eq.~\eqref{eq:1} from the slow timescale $\tau$ to the fast timescale $t$ to obtain Eq.~\eqref{eq:stoch}.
-Under this timescale transformation, the noise term is re-scaled according to the scaling law of L\'evy motion.
-That is, if $L_{\tau}$ is a L\'evy motion, then, for every $\lambda>0, \lambda^{-\frac{1}{\alpha}} L_{\lambda \tau}$ is also a L\'{e}vy motion (i.e., they have the same distribution).
-We note that because of this scaling law, the term $1/\sqrt[\alpha]{\varepsilon}$ was introduced in the noise term in Eq.~\eqref{eq:1} to guarantee that in Eq.~\eqref{eq:stoch}, the amplitude of the noise ($D$) measures the relative strength of the noise term compared to the deterministic term $f_1(v,w,\phi)$ irrespective of the value of $\varepsilon$.
+To understand how noise can induced a regular escape of trajectories from the basin of attraction of the stable fixed point, leading to the emergence of a coherent spike train, we transform Eq.~\eqref{eq:1} from the slow timescale $\tau$ to the fast timescale $t$ to obtain Eq.~\eqref{eq:stoch} {using the relation $\varepsilon:=\tau/t$ or more precisely, $d\tau=\varepsilon dt$ \cite{kuehn2015spatial}}.
+Under this timescale transformation the noise term is re-scaled according to the scaling law of L\'evy motion.
+That is, if $L_{\tau}$ is a L\'evy motion, then for every $\lambda>0, \lambda^{-\frac{1}{\alpha}} L_{\lambda \tau}$ is also a L\'{e}vy motion (i.e., they have the same distribution). {Furthermore, we consider the standard form of the L\'evy noise, i.e., $L^{\alpha,\beta}(\tau;\sigma,0)=\sigma \hat{L}^{\alpha,\beta}(\tau;1,0)$, where the scale parameter $\sigma$ clearly represents the noise intensity.} We note that because of this scaling law, the term $1/\sqrt[\alpha]{\varepsilon}$ was introduced in the noise term in Eq.~\eqref{eq:1} to guarantee that in Eq.~\eqref{eq:stoch}, the noise intensity, $\sigma$, measures the relative strength of the noise term compared to the deterministic term $f_1(v_{t},w_{t},\phi_{t})$ irrespective of the value of $\varepsilon$.

 In the adiabatic limit $\varepsilon \to 0$, the timescale separation between $v_t$ and the two other variables $w_t$ and $\phi_t$ become very large.
-This indicates that $w_t$ and $\phi_t$ are frozen on the $O(1)$ fast timescale, hence Eq.~\eqref{eq:stoch} is approximated by Eq.~\eqref{eq:stoch1}
+This indicates that $w_t$ and $\phi_t$ are frozen on the $O(1)$ fast timescale.
+Hence, Eq.~\eqref{eq:stoch} is approximated by Eq.~\eqref{eq:stoch1}

 where $U_{k_1}'(v_{t})$ is the derivative of the potential

 with respect $v$. $U_{k_1}(v)$ is the double-well potential with the constant solutions of the last two equations in Eq.~\eqref{eq:stoch1} given by $w$ and $\phi$, respectively.
 This potential has, respectively, a left local minimum, a saddle, and a right local minimum at